 You will be amazed looking at the frozen lakes, snow-blanket landscape, and the powdery snow on the leaves.

-Many people are hiking during the winter season so the National Park will have hikers enjoying the snow.
-Do not forget to layer yourself and wear snowshoes so that the time you spend there in the snow is pleasant and you feel you have hiked at the end of it.
+Many people are hiking during winter, so the National Park will have hikers enjoying the snow.
+Do not forget to layer yourself and wear snowshoes so that the time you spend there in the snow is pleasant and you feel you have hiked at the end.

 If you are lucky, you might see some wildlife on your hike.
 You will get some fantastic photos at the end of the hike.